naniram/End-to-End-Youtube-Video-Query-GenAI-Application/README.md

 ## Technologies Used

 - **Langchain**: For building the RAG pipeline.
-- **Google PaLM**: Serves as the Large Language Model for question answering.
+- **Google Gemini**: Serves as the Large Language Model for question answering.
 - **YouTube Transcript API**: For extracting video transcripts.
 - **FAISS**: For efficient similarity search and information retrieval.
-- **Google PaLM Embeddings**: For creating text embeddings.
+- **GoogleGenAIEmbeddings**: For creating text embeddings.

 ## How to use
 first run 'pip install -r requirements.txt' to install all the dependencies then get GoogleAPI key and store it in .env file then from terminal type: ' streamlit run app.py '

-## Error
-In case if you're facing error: ' NotImplementedError: Need to determine which default deprecation schedule to use. within ?? minor releases ' , we can just ignore it and press 'Process Video' again so that we won't get that error message twice or the Langchain update may helpp to solve this